Kage-forge/KageMux/README.md

 ---

 ## 📜 License & Usage
 KageMux is proprietary freeware.
-You are free to download, use, and share the compiled executables for personal or commercial media encoding workflows.
+You are free to download, use, and share the compiled executable for personal or commercial media encoding workflows.

 However, the core Python engine remains closed-source.
 Reverse engineering, decompiling, or repackaging the binary for unauthorized commercial distribution is strictly prohibited.